Melodifestivalen: Voting

 Telephone lines open immediately after the radio preview for the final and do not close until the juries have voted.
 Two telephone numbers are used for each song, giving voters the option of whether to donate money to SVT's Radiohjälpen charity appeal or not as they vote.
 Viewers can also vote by text message, and only residents of Sweden can vote.

 The votes of the juries are announced by spokespeople who are not members of the juries.
 The votes are read in ascending order, beginning with one point and finishing with twelve.
 When read, they are repeated by the host, for example:

 Spokesperson: "En poäng till melodi nummer två."
 (One point to song number two.)

 Presenter: "En poäng till [song name]."
 (One point to [song name].)

 Since 2010, most spokespeople have announced the points in English, with the hosts repeating them in Swedish.

 As the votes are announced, they are collated on a graphic scoreboard.
 SVT varies the way the jury votes are announced from year to year.
 For example, the finalists of Expedition: Robinson acted as spokespeople in 2004, and in 2006 Fredrik Lindström announced jury tallies using the dialects of each region.
 The final of Melodifestivalen has broken Nordic voting records on several occasions; in 2007, voting figures exceeded two million for the first time.

 If there is a tie, the song that has received more votes from the public receives the higher position.
 There have been two ties for first place in the history of the contest.
 In 1969, Tommy Körberg tied for first place with Jan Malmsjö.
 The juries then voted for their favourite out the two, leading to Tommy Körberg winning.
 In 1978, Björn Skifs tied for first place with Lasse Holm and Wizex (performing together); a similar tie-break process resulting in Skifs winning.

 Winners

-Fifty-six of Sweden's fifty-seven Eurovision representatives have come from Melodifestivalen; the 2020 winner was scheduled to participate in Eurovision before the latter was cancelled due to the COVID-19 pandemic.
-Sweden has won the Eurovision Song Contest six times: in 1974, 1984, 1991, 1999, 2012 and 2015.
-Sweden has the second highest number of wins for a country at Eurovision; only Ireland has won the contest more.
+Sixty-one of Sweden's sixty-two Eurovision representatives have come from Melodifestivalen; the 2020 winner was scheduled to participate in Eurovision before that event was cancelled due to the COVID-19 pandemic.
+Sweden has won the Eurovision Song Contest seven times: in 1974, 1984, 1991, 1999, 2012, 2015 and 2023.
+As of 2023, Sweden is tied with Ireland with the highest number of wins for a country at Eurovision, with seven each.
 The 1974 Eurovision winner, ABBA's "Waterloo", was voted the most popular Melodifestivalen song of all time at the Alla tiders Melodifestival gala in March 2005.
-Later that year, it was voted most popular Eurovision song of the contest's first fifty years at a gala in Copenhagen.
-The following table list shows those entries which finished fifth or higher at Eurovision:
+Later that year, it was voted the most popular Eurovision song of the contest's first fifty years at a gala in Copenhagen.
+The following table list shows those Swedish entries which finished fifth or higher at Eurovision: